Beyond Badge Scans: How Smart Sales Teams Extract Real Value from Events

 3. Actionable Insight Delivery

 Sales teams need context, in addition to contact information.
-Transform raw event data into strategic intelligence.
+Transform raw event data into strategic intelligence:

+Instead of: “Mary Smith, VP Marketing, attended your booth.”
 Provide via Slack: “Mary Smith attended two sessions focused on marketing automation integration, spent 15 minutes in the technical demo discussing API capabilities, and asked about customer training resources.
 Her colleague from IT was also present for the API discussion.”

 The Revenue Impact